 Pelvic Floor Basics

-For Yourself and Your Client
+For Yourself and Your Clients

 Pelvic floor dysfunction is a common issue affecting many people.
 One in three women and one in six men will experience a pelvic floor disorder in their lifetime.
 Although not every clinician may desire to specialize in the pelvic floor, all clinicians must possess knowledge of the fundamental aspects of pelvic floor function and dysfunction, and when to refer to a specialist.